• Skip to primary navigation

 How to Encourage Your Kids to Do Household Chores

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: May 8, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 For instance, parents can now use a kids' chore app to assign jobs to their kids and pay them.
-The innovative app teaches kids about responsibility and introduces them to the importance of proper money management.
+The innovative app teaches kids about responsibility and teaches them the importance of proper money management.
 Those who want to take their kids' spending freedom a notch higher can get them a kids debit card.

 How Kids Can Benefit from Doing Household Chores

-A study published by the University of Minnesota indicated that giving kids household chores at an early age can help build a lasting sense of responsibility, mastery, and self-reliance.
+A study published by the University of Minnesota indicated that giving kids household chores early can help build a lasting sense of responsibility, mastery, and self-reliance.
 The study also revealed that kids who started doing chores early (around 3 or 4 years old) were more likely to succeed academically.

 A 75-year-old Harvard Grant study looked into the biological processes and psychosocial variables that predicted well-being and health later in life.
 Researchers also concluded that kids who did chores early fared better in life.
 Whether sweeping the floor or making their bed, helping with the household chores makes them feel capable.